Free Initial Assessment

 How much compensation can you claim for post-traumatic stress disorder (PTSD)?

 PTSD can occur after witnessing an extremely traumatic event such as a violent death.
-The symptoms of PSTD range widely and can include nightmares, flashbacks, inability to sleep and physical symptoms such as trembling and nausea.
+The symptoms of PTSD range widely and can include nightmares, flashbacks, inability to sleep and physical symptoms such as trembling and nausea.

 Those who suffer from PTSD can find making a legal claim overwhelming, so our experienced solicitors make every effort to ensure the process is simplified.